Ditch the Diet: 4 Reasons I Have No Forbidden Foods

 Most of the time, I fuel my body with whole foods that nourish and provide the vitamins and minerals I need.
 I focus on the 2 P’s (protein+produce).
 In addition, I watch for changes in my hunger, energy, and cravings and adjust my nutrition intake accordingly.

 But regardless of my food choices, I do not see myself as a good or bad person based on what I’ve eaten.
-I’ve taken the morality out of my eating and for me, getting rid of forbidden foods has ended the “now or never” type of overeating that I fell prone to in the past.
+I’ve removed the morality from my eating, and getting rid of forbidden foods has ended the “now or never” type of overeating that I was prone to in the past.

 Instead of making foods forbidden, I ask myself: